MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/whql-release-signature.md

 - Submitting DTM test logs to the Windows Quality Online Services to obtain a WHQL release signature for the driver package.
 For more information, see the [Windows Hardware Lab Kit (HLK)](/windows-hardware/test/hlk/).

+You can embed a signature in a driver file by using WHQL.
 For more information about WHQL, see the [Windows Hardware Quality Labs](/previous-versions/windows/hardware/hck/jj124227(v=vs.85)) website.

-> [!NOTE]
-> WHQL does not embed signatures in driver files.
-You can embed a signature in a driver file using a third-party commercial [release certificate](release-certificates.md).
-Embed the signature in the driver file before submitting the driver package to WHQL.